MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 ## Introduction ##

 When I had my thirteenth birthday, my parents bought me an awesome gift, they bought me a skateboard.
 Now, this wasn't your ordinary plain shaped skateboard.
 The deck on this board was what is called a cruiser deck.
 It's one of the coolest things you will ever see.
-Having just entered teen hood, and being inspired by this board, I realized my calling in life was to become a famous skate boarder.
+Being inspired by this board, I realized my calling in life was to become a famous skate boarder.

-To start off, I tried my hand at skateboard tricks - airs, backsides, kick flips, ollies, you name it - unfortunately, what I discovered with skateboard tricks is that they all have one thing in common - they require coordination - something that I didn't have.
+To start off, I tried my hand at skateboard tricks - airs, backsides, kick flips, ollies, you name it - unfortunately, what I discovered with skateboard tricks is that they all have one thing in common - they require coordination.

 Having failed at tricks, I moved on to the next best thing, what I lacked in coordination I would make up in speed.
 With this brilliant idea, I set out with my two younger brothers to find an appropriate hill to demonstrate my ability.